minghong/DP-ID/README.md

-# DP-ID : Interleaving and Denoising for Improving the Quality of DNA Storage Images
+# DP-ID : Interleaving and Denoising to Improve the Quality of DNA Storage Images